July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 Give Your Intuition a Framework with Numerology

-Research shows that intuitive problem-solving can improve with experience and that giving intuition structure helps it mature into a reliable skill6.
+Research suggests that intuitive problem-solving improves with experience and that giving intuition a structure helps it mature into a reliable skill6.

 Practical Example